 That’s where Ricoh comes in.
 We can offer a unique range of 3D printing technologies that no-one else can – and without the enormous financial outlay.

-There are many more advantages to using a service bureau with the added value of consultation and technical expertise.
+There are many more advantages to using a 3D printing bureau with the added value of consultation and technical expertise.
 By using Ricoh’s facilities, you eliminate downtime and errors.

 Perhaps, most importantly, you are tapping into our expertise.
 We have specialists who can advise on the best materials to use and modifications to optimise your designs for 3D printing.
 And, if a manufacturer is ready to take a prototype into mass production, we can advise on the best way to do that.